antvis/G2/site/docs/manual/extra-topics/migration-from-g2v4.en.md

 ## Data

-In 4.0, each view is bound to a single set of data, and the markers (visual elements)  within that view share the same data.
+In 4.0, each view is bound to a single set of data, and the marks (visual elements)  within that view share the same data.
 In 5.0 all markers in each view can have independent data, and scales are synchronized by default.

 ```js
 // 4.0